zdravkov/kendo-docs/getting-started/using-kendo-with/php/widgets/chart/remote-binding.md

         $dataSource->transport($transport)
                    ->schema($schema);
         ?>

-1. Create a chart, configure its columns and set its data source.
+1. Create a chart, configure its series and set its data source.

         <?php
         $chart = new \Kendo\Dataviz\UI\Chart('chart');